liaveliyahu/computer_vision/README.md

 # computer_vision
-A collection of various project using computer vision.
+A collection of various project using Computer Vision.